lucrae/texlite/docs/guide.md

 ### Equations

-In-line equations can be done with dollar signs, writing maths with [LaTeX maths formatting](https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols)
+In-line equations can be done with dollar signs, writing maths with [LaTeX maths formatting](https://oeis.org/wiki/List_of_LaTeX_mathematical_symbols).

 ```
 Did you know that $E = mc^2$
 ```

-Full-line equations, multi-lined, and aligned maths can be written between triple dollar signs.
+Full-line, multi-lined, and aligned equations can be written between triple dollar signs.

 ```
 $$$